Back to Blog

 Guide15 min read

-Compare the top appointment scheduling software for small businesses in 2026.
-Honest reviews of Calendly, Cal.com, Acuity, Setmore, Square Appointments, and RZRV — with pricing, features, and recommendations by use case.
+Compare the top appointment scheduling software for small businesses in 2026 — free plans first.
+Honest reviews of Calendly, Cal.com, Acuity, Setmore, Square Appointments, and RZRV, with every free-tier cap verified on the vendor's own pricing page.

 RT